 4. Sigma 20 mm F1.4 ART DG HSM Lens for Canon T7i

 It has relative little vignetting for such a wide-angle prime lens.
 It reveals only a little longitudinal CAs plus moderate coma.
 Including, its resistance against flare and glare is not bad.
 It is quite remarkable for such a wide-angle best lenses for Canon T7i.

 The build-quality with the new design support makes Sigma’s claim to have developed and manufactured a T7i lens befitting professional standards.
 With only the occasional misses of the AF when using phase-detect autofocus will give you a bit of nervousness.

 The Sigma 20 mm f1.4 DG HSM Art is a one-of-a-kind T7i lens.
 It simply is the widest full-frame f1.4 lens around which delivers excellent image quality.
-With such, the new Sigma is a very compelling addition to the catalog of large aperture wide-angle Canon T7i lenses.
+As such, the new Sigma is a very compelling addition to the catalog of large aperture wide-angle Canon T7i lenses.

 Add Sigma’s build quality of the “Art” series and an option to swap the lens-mount should you change your system.
 You would have a clear winner.

 |1||Sigma 20mm F1.4 ART DG HSM Lens for Canon||$895.57 $839.00||Buy on Amazon|